PokemonAutomation/ComputerControl/README.md

 - [Computer-Control Programs](https://github.com/PokemonAutomation/ComputerControl) (this repo)
 - [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair)

 If you are new to automation you should start with the [microcontroller programs](https://github.com/PokemonAutomation/Microcontroller).
-The computer-control programs in this repo build off of the microcontroller programs.
+Everything here builds off of the microcontroller programs.

-If you came here intending to run AutoMaxLair you must still begin here as the hardware setup is identical.
+If you came here intending to run AutoMaxLair you must still go through here as the hardware setup is identical.

 [<img src="https://canary.discordapp.com/api/guilds/695809740428673034/widget.png?style=banner2">](https://discord.gg/cQ4gWxN)